Nuitka/Nuitka/Developer_Manual.rst

 In this example, the frame is not needed for all the code, because the condition checked wouldn't possibly raise at all.
-The idea is the make the frame guard explicit and then to move it downwards in the tree, whenever possible.
+The idea is the make the frame guard explicit and then to reduce its scope whenever possible.

 So we start out with code like this one: